Faial Island: Development of Horta as a transatlantic waypoint (1700s - mid 1900s)

+Migration to the United States (1950s - 1970s)

 The island, dependent on whaling and agriculture, remained prosperous until the eruption of Capelinhos volcano in 1957.
-Communities of the northern and western coast were harshly affected by the eruption, as agricultural lands were untillable and covered with sand and ash.
+Communities of the northern and western coasts were harshly affected by the eruption, as agricultural lands were untillable and covered with sand and ash.
 This led to the migration of 4,000 people to the United States, spearheaded by members of the Portuguese diaspora in New England and Massachusetts Senator John F. Kennedy.
-In addition, whaling, as a viable commercial enterprise was slowly curtailed with innovations in the chemical sector and the influence of animal-rights groups.
+In addition, whaling, as a viable commercial enterprise, was slowly curtailed with innovations in the chemical sector and the influence of animal-rights groups.